nordsat/AWSat/aws_pre_proc_container/README.md

 Place raw data in a directory and create an output directory for L1 data, for example `/tmp/raw/` and `/tmp/L1/`, respectively.

+The mission type can be set via environment variable (see commands below).
+There are three valid options:

+  * L - Local
+  * R - Regional (default if not given)
+  * G - Global

 Run the container with mounted directories:

     podman run \
+    -e MISSION_TYPE=R \
     --mount type=bind,source=/tmp/raw,target=/data/raw \
     --mount type=bind,source=/tmp/L1,target=/data/L1 \
     --rm \